 Now let’s get into some great options!

-Audio Technica ATH M50x.
+- Audio Technica ATH M50x.
 The big brother to the 40x, these have more bass impact and an exciting sound similar to an HD25.
 The hot, peaky treble on the original M50 was tamed down, and they still sound great for Bass despite some hatred in recent years.
-Not sure why, as they are still a worthy headphone for the casual consumer.
+Not sure why, as they are still worthy headphones for the casual consumer.

 Top Tier ($300 and up)